iobroker-community-adapters/ioBroker.radar2/README.md

 ## Changelog
 ### 1.2  - Jan 2019
 * Added arp-scan command line into configuration and added Admin v3.x style
+* Allowed radar to be run as other user than root, see above what is necessary to do before installation!
 * changed noble to '@abandonware/noble' as default to try to get V10 compatibility
 * Removed ECB-Funtion because ECB moved to variable https site and the simple tools cannot resolve the data anymore.
 Hope that systemstatus adapter will be able to do so.
 * arp-scan --retry was set to 4 to reduce traffic, it can be changed lower or higher with arp-scan command line